 Occasionally, for whatever reason, we browse parts of the web we know could be dangerous, where malicious pop-ups, ransomware or other malware could infect our PCs.
-While no solution is totally safe, Microsoft now has a free, specialized version of its Edge browser specifically designed to protect you online: Windows Device Application Guard, or WDAG.
+While no solution is totally safe, Microsoft now has a free, specialized version of its Edge browser specifically designed to protect you online: Windows Defender Application Guard, or WDAG.

 WDAG was originally developed for Windows 10 Enterprise, protecting companies with billions of dollars at stake.
 Now that same protection has migrated to Windows 10 Pro—sorry, Windows 10 Home users—as an optional feature that you can turn on within Windows, for free.
 It debuted on Windows 10 Pro as part of the Windows 10 April 2018 Update, and will receive some new features as part of the October 2018 update, too.

 You may have heard that Google Chrome works by “sandboxing” your browser, isolating the browser renderer and protecting Windows, other PCs on the network, and other devices from malware.
 WDAG takes sandboxing a bit further, using your PC’s capability for virtualization to protect against malware escaping from the browser.
 Essentially, Windows is creating a small “virtual” OS and browser for every untrusted browser session (and not every tab), and isolating it from the rest of your PC.
 Even if malware manages to crash the browser, the idea is that the rest of your PC will remain untouched.

 Is browsing with Chrome safer than browsing in an Edge WDAG tab?
 As you might expect, that’s not an easily answered question.
 While security experts seem to think highly of WDAG’s sandbox implementation, WDAG does come with some limitations, which we’ll discuss further.